duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 # Resend confirmation email on login

-When user has not confirmed email and `config.allow_unconfirmed_access_for = 3.days` has expired, and when he login there will be `Failed to login because A confirmation email was sent to your account at asd@asd.asd.
-You must follow the instructions in the email before your account can be activated`.
+When user has not confirmed email and `config.allow_unconfirmed_access_for = 3.days` has expired, and when he login there will be an error:

+> Failed to login because A confirmation email was sent to your account at
+> asd@asd.asd.
+You must follow the instructions in the email before your account
+> can be activated

 We can resend confirmation in this failed login attempt (don't resend email in case `allow_unconfirmed_access_for` is not set or zero and you automatically log in user after registration).
-You can also check if confirmation is send more than 1.day ago and update `@resource.confirmation_sent_at = Time.now.utc`
+You can also check if confirmation is send more than 1.day ago and update `@resource.confirmation_sent_at = Time.now.utc - Devise.allow_unconfirmed_access_for` (this substraction is needed because someone can try to login right after confirmation email is send).

 ~~~
 # config/routes.rb